 For family treee see Lachlan Cumng on Ancestry (subscription required)

 Lachlan Cuming [c1756-1836] was the son of Patrick (aka Peter) Cuming of Ardcannie (Moray).
 He was a cousin of Thomas Cuming, their fathers being half-brothers.
+He was noted as being in Demerara in 1780 and has having suffered a bout of fever [Elgin Courant, and Morayshire Advertiser, 5 April 1898 quoting Rose Papers].
 Lachlan married in Demerara in 1794, to Margaretha Clara Heyliger [1769-1829], daughter, by her first husband, of Catharina Gertrude Lossner (who had later married, as her second husband, Thomas Cuming].
 Margaretha died in Brussels on 5 November 1829 [Blackwoods Magazine].

 In 1798 Lachlan bought, for £7353, the estate of Blackhills near Elgin, part of the larger Innes estate, which was acquired by Thomas Cuming at about the same date.
 [History of the Province of Moray, p352]

 He returned from Demerara in the mid-1820s to live at Blackhills, until his death in 1836.
 With him was the slave Welcome, who became his house servant.